chezou/julia-100-exercises/README.md

 Zx, Zy = meshgrid(X, X)
 ```

-## 5. Print the minimum and maximum representable value for each numpy scalar type
+## 5. Print the minimum and maximum representable value for each Julia scalar type

 ```jl
 for dtype in (Int8, Int16, Int32, Int64)